If you’ve already seen the video, then click here. Or skip directly to:

 Neglecting yourself has ramifications later in life.

-Did you break a leg because you got weak, or was it unavoidable?
+Did you break a leg because you got weak, or do you reckon it was just unavoidable?

-Do you have bad scapula mobility, and therefore can’t sleep good on your side?
+Do you have bad scapula mobility, and therefore can’t sleep well on your side?
 Or is it just part of life, and unavoidable?